pranavian/Steganography/README.md

 - Encrypt text to be hidden inside of image

 ##Known Issues:
-- Visible pixel changes on Low-Res images (Possible issue with Restart markers?)
+- Visible pixel changes on images (Possible issue with Restart markers?)

 ##Technical Details: